 - Students don’t want to be retained, they want to succeed

 Student success is a key point of discussion at virtually every educational conference.
-Institutional research is a key player to understanding student success.
+Institutional research is a key player for understanding student success.

 Why does your institution regard student retention and graduation rates as important?